 The United States Department of Education requires that distance delivered programs be authorized to provide education across state boundaries.
-While the regulations have not yet been finalized in all states, applicants who reside in a state other than Wisconsin are subject to institutional review with regard to the applicant's home state's regulations for reciprocity in distance education.
-This review may prohibit an applicant's eligibility for the program or result in additional costs.
 Through the Wisconsin Association of Independent Colleges and Universities, Mount Mary University is a member of the Midwestern Higher Education Compact that establishes reciprocity with other regions of the United States.